info-201a-sp22/final-project-mcm2304/README.md

 Link: Link to Shiny App [here](https://mcm2304.shinyapps.io/seattle-collisions/)

-Please create the necessary files for your multi-page Shiny app in this GitHub repository.
-Consult the Canvas assignment for more details.
-Be sure to publish your app on Shinyapps.io.

-When you are finished, please add the text from your introductory and concluding pages below.
-You might want to use this GitHub repository as part of your digital portfolio, so you want this README.md to offer a brief description of the project and key takeaways.

-Feel free to delete these instructions for your final README.md file and to make your GitHub repository public if you would like others to be able to see it.

 # Introduction

 As teens and young adults, one major milestone and accomplishment is obtaining a driver's license.
 Throughout the driving course, students learn how to correctly maneuver a vehicle, laws regarding right-of-way, and the safety of everyone on the road.
 With this in mind, we are curious to see which scenarios account for the most injuries and deaths on the road as driving a car is the most common method of transportation in the United States.

 1. Are collisions becoming more common as time progresses and more people are driving or does it remain the same throughout the years?

-1. Which type of roads account for the most injuries and deaths?
+2. How many people are injured and killed in traffic collisions each year in Seattle?

-1. What environmental factors (conditions) may have caused the incident?
+3. What environmental factors (conditions) may have caused the incident?

-1. What type of collision is more common?
+4. What type of collision is more common?

-1. What kind of injuries occur from collisions?

 # Conclusion / Summary Takeaways